Cosmo-Tech/run-orchestrator/docs/templates_commands/index.md

 :material-step-backward: __Cosmo Tech Legacy Run Template__

 ---
-The equivalent to a legacy run template with all steps active for a Cosmo Tech Simulator
+The equivalent to a legacy run template with all steps active.

 ---
 <footer markdown>